phpearth/docs/introduction/dollar-sign.md

 ---
-title: "Why is PHP using dollar sign $ to prefix variables?"
+title: "Why is PHP Using Dollar Sign $ to Prefix Variables?"
 updated: "August 17, 2016"
 permalink: "/faq/dollar-sign-in-php/"
 ---